-Once a CSO achieves a FedRAMP Authorized designation, the CSP must:
+Once the Authorization phase is complete and the CSO achieves a FedRAMP Authorized designation, the CSP:

-- Continuously monitor the security posture of the CSO - Provide agencies with information needed to make risk-based decisions about the ongoing authorization of the CSO
+- Continuously monitors the security posture of the CSO. - Provides federal agencies with information needed to make risk-based decisions about the ongoing authorization of the CSO.

-The CSP is responsible for implementing the continuous monitoring processes and tools to maintain an acceptable security posture.
-Each agency that issues an ATO for a CSO is responsible for reviewing the CSP's Continuous Monitoring (ConMon) activities to ensure the security posture remains sufficient for its own use and supports an ongoing authorization.
-This includes reviewing the monthly POA&M, approving Deviation Requests and significant changes, and reviewing the results of the Annual Assessment.
+The CSP is responsible for implementing the ConMon processes and tools to maintain an acceptable security posture.
+Each federal agency that issues an ATO for a CSO is responsible for reviewing the CSP's ConMon activities to ensure the security posture remains sufficient for its own use and supports an ongoing authorization.
+This includes reviewing the monthly POA&M, approving deviation requests/significant changes, and reviewing the results of the annual assessment.

 These activities are described in the FedRAMP Continuous Monitoring Strategy Guide.
-Please refer to this document for a more in depth overview of these activities.
+Please refer to this document for a more in-depth overview of these activities.